openfaas/openfaas.github.io/_posts/2024-09-23-meet-openfaas-edge.md

 ## What is OpenFaaS Edge and faasd CE?

-faasd CE is the original version of faasd, it's free to use under the [faasd CE EULA](https://github.com/openfaas/faasd/blob/master/pro/EULA.md) for personal use and within a Small Business Environment, with up to 15 functions, but it doesn't come with support, and is limited to the same set of features and capabilities of OpenFaaS CE on Kubernetes.
+faasd CE is the original version of faasd, it's free to use under the [faasd CE EULA](https://github.com/openfaas/faasd/blob/master/pro/EULA.md) for personal use, with up to 15 functions, but it doesn't come with support, and is limited to the same set of features and capabilities of OpenFaaS CE on Kubernetes.

 ## New features from OpenFaaS Pro